usiuficalysm/Glycemic-Project/README.md

   - This quant_table dataset is required for comparison to ensure quality control of the dataset to be used.

 ## R Scripts to Run 💻
-1. 20210827 GIN Prelim Analysis 4.R
+1. 20210827 Glycemic-Prelim Analysis 4.R
   - This script will take the 2 inputs files above and perform the necessary statistical analyses and plotting with the help of the the utility functions in the scrip tbelow.
 2. R_UtilityScripts_Malcolm.R
   - A script containing functions that are customized towards manipulating the data structure of the quant_table outputs of MRMkit and the data output by the Agilent software.
-  - *Run this script first* to load the necessary functions before going through the script named "20210827 GIN Prelim Analysis 4.R".
+  - *Run this script first* to load the necessary functions before going through the script named "20210827 Glycemic-Prelim Analysis 4.R".

 # Procedure/Steps
 Run Script 2, then run Script 1.